bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_parametric.md

 \end{equation}
 This description can be compared with the Blackman-Tukey method of the previous section using a rectangular window of length $2q+1$.
 It should also be noted that care should be taken whilst performing this estimation, because model mismatch can lead to a negative power spectral density at some relative frequencies, which should not be possible by the definition of the power spectral density.

-Secondly, from the estimated auto-correlation function of the signal, it is also possible to estimate the model parameters $\hat{\beta}_i$ and the innovation variance $\hat{\sigma}_i^2$.
+Secondly, from the estimated auto-correlation function of the signal, it is also possible to estimate the model parameters $\hat{b}_i$ and the innovation variance $\hat{\sigma}_i^2$.
 This estimation is a non-linear estimation problem.
 However, once the parameters have been obtained and the power spectral density is calculated using (\ref{eq:psd_MA}), the power spectral density is guaranteed to be non-negative.

 A third approach is aimed more specifically at the practical implementation of the above mentioned methods.
 Here the analytical description of the power spectral density is approximated using (a zero-padded version of) the DFT or FFT.